EarthScope/pymseed/development.md

-Commands needed for setting up a development environment, building wheels, and uploading to PyPI
+Commands needed for setting up a development environment and running tests

 # Development environment